Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Concluding Remarks and Perspectives

 \section{Concluding Remarks and Perspectives}

-With straightforward numerical treatment based on the work by \citet{zigunov2024one}, we show that the Rotating Parallel Ray Omnidirectional Integration (RPR-ODI) is equivalent to pursuing the Minimum Norm Least Squares (NMLS) solution to the Pressure Poisson Equation (PPE) with all Neumann boundary conditions.
+By recovering the results in \citet{zigunov2024one} through careful numerical treatment, we show that the Rotating Parallel Ray Omnidirectional Integration (RPR-ODI) is equivalent to pursuing the Minimum Norm (MN) or Minimum Norm Least Squares (NMLS) solution to the Pressure Poisson Equation (PPE) with all Neumann boundary conditions.
 In doing so, we hope to put an end to the PPE versus ODI debate and clear up the confusion surrounding why and when these methods perform well.
-By examining image velocimetry based pressure field reconstruction---a classic challenge in experimental fluid mechanics---through the perspectives of the Poisson equation's well-posedness, linear algebra, estimation, and optimization, we provide insights into the strengths and limitations of conventional ODI methods \citep{liu2020error}, matrix ODI methods \citep{zigunov2023fast,zigunov2024one}, and select PPE-based solvers \citep{mcclure2017optimization,zhang2020using}.
+By examining image velocimetry based pressure field reconstruction---a classic challenge in experimental fluid mechanics---through the perspectives of the Poisson equation's well-posedness, linear algebra, estimation, and optimization, we provide insights into the strengths and limitations of conventional ODI methods \citep{liu2020error}, matrix ODI methods \citep{zigunov2023fast,zigunov2024one}, and select PPE-based solvers \citep{charonko2010assessment,mcclure2017optimization,zhang2020using}.

-We demonstrate that the key to successfully reconstructing the pressure field using ODI/PPE based on image velocimetry data lies in either i) formulating a problem with an underlying compatible Neumann problem, or ii) solving the corresponding inconsistent and indefinite system by pursuing the MNLS solution.
+We demonstrate that the key to successfully reconstructing the pressure field using ODI/PPE based on image velocimetry data lies in either i) formulating a compatible underlying Neumann problem and ensuring the uniqueness (e.g., by pursuing an MN solution), or ii) solving the corresponding inconsistent and semi-definite system by pursuing the MNLS solution.
 Both approaches ensure a well-posed and robust reconstruction.
 This understanding may inspire new regularization and data assimilation techniques or improve existing ones to further enhance the quality of pressure field reconstruction.